reynoldsmian/edX_IBM_DS_Capstone/README.md

 # edX_IBM_DS_Capstone

-This is the original run through with all raw data for edx Data Science and Machine Learning Capstone Project.
+This is the original run through for edx Data Science and Machine Learning Capstone Project.

 ## Problem Statement